aai-institute/pyDVL/docs/30-data-valuation.rst

   configure the caching system to allow multiple evaluations of the utility for every index set.
 A moving average is computed and returned once the standard error is small, see :class:`~pydvl.utils.config.MemcachedConfig`.

+  :footcite:t:`wang_data_2022` prove that by relaxing one of the Shapley axioms and considering the general class of semi-values, of which Shapley is an instance, one can prove that a choice of constant weights is the best one can do in a utility-agnostic setting.
+So-called *Data Banzhaf* is on our to-do list!

 * **Data set size**: Computing exact Shapley values is NP-hard, and Monte Carlo approximations can converge slowly.
 Massive datasets are thus impractical, at